beyondonlinedata/beyondonlinedata.github.io/index.md

 - Author notification date: **May 15, 2018**
 - Workshop date: **June 25, 2018**

+## Best Paper Award
+There will be an award for the best paper among all contributed submissions, as judged by the workshop's program committee.
+Authors of the best paper will receive a $300 cash prize.

+Thanks to Microsoft for supporting the workshop and making this possible!

 ## Program Committee
 Ceren Budak (University of Michigan)
 Justin Cheng (Facebook)